10 Tips That Can Help You Get The Cheapest Auto Insurance

 Your auto insurance deductible is the amount you agree to pay upfront before your insurance company pays its share to repair your damages.
 Inquire about increasing your deductible from, say, $200 to $500 — you might be surprised at how much you can save every year.
 In some cases, you could save between 15-30% on the cost of your collision and comprehensive coverage.
 If you increase your deductible to $1,000, you may be able to cut it even further — perhaps by as much as could decrease that cost by at least 40 percent, or more.

 Do you drive an old beater?
 Consider dropping collision and/or comprehensive coverage altogether.
 Who needs to pay a premium that is higher than the actual value of the car, to begin with?
 So go online and check out how much your car is actually worth.
 You can do this at Edmunds.com.

 Don’t pay for double coverage for medical.

-If you’re already covered with a decent health, life and/or disability insurance policy, just buy the the minimum personal injury protection that your state requires.
+If you’re already covered with decent health, life, and/or disability insurance policy, just buy the minimum personal injury protection that your state requires.

 Don’t buy a car that thieves like to steal.

 It’s more expensive to insure a car that is popular with car thieves.
 You can check out the statistics for that at ConsumerAffairs.com.
 And while you’re at it, don’t buy a car that is expensive to repair.

 Many insurance companies offer a “low-mileage discount” to drivers who qualify.
 So if you can carpool to work, you might save on gas AND insurance.
 And not only that — you’ll sustain less wear and tear on your vehicle too.
 Lastly, many cities reserve an express lane on the freeway/interstate for carpoolers — so you’ll get to work faster, too.
 Call your insurer and find out whether you qualify.